harp-lab/slog-lang1/README.md

 Slog is a language, compiler, and runtime system for implementing data-parallel deductive programming.

+The best way to understand Slog is to read [our preprint](https://arxiv.org/abs/2211.11573).

 ## Components

 - `compiler/`         -- Compiler from Slog source code to a parallel RA plan